ChetGan/ChetGan/README.md

 - 👋 Hello!
 I’m Chetan Ganipineni (@ChetGan).
 I am a CS student at Georgia Tech.
-- 👀 I’m interested in quantitative finance and cybersecurity (and Entrepreneurship)!
+- 👀 I’m interested in cybersecurity and Entrepreneurship!
-- 🌱 I’m currently learning about blockchain, system architecure, and math.
+- 🌱 I’m currently learning about blockchain and system architecure.
 - 💞️ I’m looking to collaborate on trading bots or cybersecurity applications.
 - 📫 -> cganipineni3@gatech.edu